 The Camden Core Village Area will be redeveloped to serve as the commercial and governmental "heart" of the community.
-The US 158 Corridor will be the focus for new mixed use, higher density development in targeted locations.
+The US 158 Corridor will be the focus for new mixed use, higher density development, and a public gathering space.
 The following action strategies work to achieve this vision for Camden:

-- Pursue Development of a Master Plan for the US 158 Corridor This plan should identify particular areas for development and densities and development models that are appropriate given site conditions, existing and planned infrastructure, access to road network, environmental conditions, and development interests; the plan should address both the current 158 corridor and the preferred 158 Alternative being planned by NC DOTs as part of its Strategic Highway Corridor initiative - Establish a Plan to Provide Needed Public Sewer Service on US 158 The county should work with the South Camden Water and Sewer District to develop a formal plan for providing sanitary sewer service to properties along US 158, particularly in targeted development areas as denoted on the Future Land Use map
+- Pursue Development of a Master Plan for the US 158 Corridor This plan should identify particular areas for development and densities and development models that are appropriate given site conditions, existing and planned infrastructure, access to road network, environmental conditions, and development interests; the plan should address both the current 158 corridor and the preferred 158 Alternative being planned by NC DOTs as part of its Strategic Highway Corridor initiative - Establish a Plan to Provide Needed Public Sewer Service on US 158 The county should work with the South Camden Water and Sewer District to develop a formal plan for providing sanitary sewer service to properties along US 158, particularly in targeted development areas as denoted on the Future Land Use map - Promote Targeted Commercial Development per the Future Land Use Plan Promote the development of new commercial and office establishments on US 158 through focused economic development efforts